showlab/UniVTG/README.md

 ```

 ## ✉️ Contact
 This repo is maintained by [Kevin](https://qinghonglin.github.io/).
-Questions and discussions are welcome via kevin.qh.lin@gmail.com.
+Questions and discussions are welcome via kevin.qh.lin@gmail.com or open an issue.

 ## 😊 Acknowledgement